Religion in pre-Islamic Arabia: The Kaaba, Allah, and Hubal

-According to tradition, the Kaaba was a cube-like, originally roofless structure housing a black stone revered as a relic.
+According to tradition, the Kaaba was a cube-like, originally roofless structure housing a black stone revered as a relic, resembling other Arabian Kaabas reported in tradition, such as the Kaaba of Najran.
 The sanctuary was dedicated to Hubal (Arabic: هبل), who, according to some sources, was worshiped as the greatest of the 360 idols the Kaaba contained, which probably represented the days of the year.
 Ibn Ishaq and Ibn Al-Kalbi both report that the human-shaped idol of Hubal made of precious stone (agate, according to the Book of Idols) came into the possession of the Quraysh with its right hand broken off and that the Quraysh made a hand of gold to replace it.
 A soothsayer performed divination in the shrine by drawing ritual arrows, and vows and sacrifices were made to assure success.
 Marshall Hodgson argues that relations with deities and fetishes in pre-Islamic Mecca were maintained chiefly on the basis of bargaining, where favors were expected in return for offerings.
 A deity's or oracle's failure to provide the desired response was sometimes met with anger.

 Different theories have been proposed regarding the role of Allah in Meccan religion.
 According to one hypothesis, which goes back to Julius Wellhausen, Allah (the supreme deity of the tribal federation around Quraysh) was a designation that consecrated the superiority of Hubal (the supreme deity of Quraysh) over the other gods.
 However, there is also evidence that Allah and Hubal were two distinct deities.
 According to that hypothesis, the Kaaba was first consecrated to a supreme deity named Allah and then hosted the pantheon of Quraysh after their conquest of Mecca, about a century before the time of Muhammad.
 Some inscriptions seem to indicate the use of Allah as a name of a polytheist deity centuries earlier, but we know nothing precise about this use.
 Some scholars have suggested that Allah may have represented a remote creator god who was gradually eclipsed by more particularized local deities.
 There is disagreement on whether Allah played a major role in the Meccan religious cult.
 No iconic representation or idol of Allah is known to have existed.